-were the absolute value of the parameter $\lambda$ disappears due to the normalization condition for the pure state $|\Phi_3\rangle$.
-The derived state $|\Psi_{out}\rangle$ coincides with the initial sender state $|\psi\rangle_S$ {up to the common phase factor.} Due to the above probabilistic result of the ancilla-qubit measurement, we are interested in the largest possible parameter $|\lambda|$.
+were the parameter $\lambda$ disappears { in the right hand side of Eq.(\ref{PsiOut})} due to the normalization condition for the pure state $|\Phi_3\rangle$.
+The derived state $|\Psi_{out}\rangle$ coincides with the initial sender state $|\psi\rangle_S$.
+Due to the above probabilistic result of the ancilla-state measurement, we are interested in the largest possible parameter $\lambda$.

-We also can appeal to the probability amplification theorem \cite{KChV}.
+{ We also can appeal to the probability amplification theorem \cite{KChV}.
 If we perform $M$ runs of the algorithm, then the only undesired event is when all $M$ measurements of the ancilla $B$ will be unsuccessful.
-The probability of such event is$(1-|\lambda|^2)^M$.
-Thus, if we want this probability to be $\varepsilon \ll 1$, i.e.,
+The probability of such event is $(1-\lambda^2)^M$.
+Thus, if we want this probability be $\varepsilon \ll 1$, i.e.,

 then we can estimate the required number of runs $M$ as follows: